Hireology/pg_enhanced/README.md

 ### About
 PGEnhanced is a gem that provides a facility to connect to a PostgreSQL database (using the popular [pg gem](https://bitbucket.org/ged/ruby-pg/wiki/Home)), in order to provide a simple query interface through a PGEnhanced::Client object.
 The PGEnhanced::Client object defines convenience methods such as
-`execute` and `execute_json` that both allow the execution of arbitrary sql queries whose results are returned either as a PG::Result object, or as a
-JSON collection whose elements represent each record returned from the query, respectively.
-Additional functionality for generating a CSV representation of a query result will also be possible with `execute_csv`.
+`PGEnhanced::Client#execute` and `PGEnhanced::Client#execute_json` that both allow the execution of arbitrary sql queries whose results are returned either as a PG::Result object, or as a JSON collection whose elements represent each record returned from the query, respectively.
+Additional functionality for generating a CSV representation of a query result is also be possible with `PGEnhanced::Client#execute_csv`.

 ### Configuration